msami3/Spelling-Game/README.md

 Contributions are welcome!
 If you'd like to contribute to the Spelling Game, please fork the repository and submit a pull request.
 Make sure to follow the code of conduct and ensure your code is well-documented.

 Feel free to reach out if you have any questions or suggestions.
-Happy spelling!